Best 4 Day Workout Split: Upper Lower & Strength (Lean Muscle Secret)

 Again, no program will fit every lifter.
 Some lifters may not be able to vibe with this program, but the upper-lower training split offers enough variability for any lifter to tweak around and make it work for them.

-Other 4 Day Workout Splits To Get Ripped
+Other 4 Day Workout Routines To Get Ripped

 Here are several 4 day workout splits that are all effective.
 Each training split has its pros and cons, but depending on the lifter, can be the perfect split for them.